mirage/irmin.org/data/tutorial/06_backend.md

 end
 ```

-## The atomic-write store
+## The Atomic-Write Store

-[Irmin.Atomic_write.S] has many more types and values that need to be defined
+[`Irmin.Atomic_write.S`] has many more types and values that need to be defined
 than the previous examples, but luckily this is the last step!

-To start off we can use the `Helper` functor defined above:
+To begin, we can use the `Helper` functor defined above:

 ```ocaml
 module Atomic_write: Irmin.Atomic_write.Maker = functor